How to Stop Hackers From Stealing Your Logins

 Configure SPF, DKIM, and DMARC to protect your domain from spoofing

-Train employees to double-check unusual requests—for example, verifying a password reset request via another channel
+Train employees to double-check any unusual requests.
+For example, they should confirm a password reset request by using a different method.

 5. Build a Culture of Cyber Awareness

-Policies alone won’t change habits.
-Continuous training and reminders will.
+Policies alone do not change habits.
+Ongoing training and reminders do.

 Host short, regular sessions on spotting phishing, managing data, and using secure passwords